 4. Kratom Effects on Your Blood Pressure

 Kratom trees are in the same family as coffee, so it should come as no surprise that ingesting the leaves can impact consumers’ blood pressure.
 Like coffee, it can increase consumers’ heart rates.
 It can also increase blood pressure, causing hypertension in some consumers.
-It’s best for those with preexisting hypertension to stick to low doses of this herbal supplement to reduce heart disease and strokes.
-Amounts ranging from 2g to 6g have not been reported to affect blood pressure.
+It’s best for those with preexisting hypertension to stick to low doses of this plant to reduce heart disease and strokes.

 5. Kratom Effects on Your Stomach